summer-solutions/orm/README.md

 ```

-## Dirty queues
+## Dirty channels

-You can send event to queue if any specific data in entity was changed.
+You can send event to event broker if any specific data in entity was changed.

 ```go
 package main